Agnes Maule Machar

-Agnes Maule Machar (pen name, Fidelis; 23 January 1837 - 24 January 1927) was a Canadian author, poet and social reformer.
+Agnes Maule Machar (23 January 1837 - 24 January 1927) was a Canadian author, poet and social reformer.
+She published at least eight novels, a biography, poetry and essays, some under her own name, and others under the pen name Fidelis.

 Early life

 Machar's father, John Machar immigrated to Canada in 1827, and married Margaret Sim (a fellow Scottish immigrant) in Montreal in 1832.
 The couple established themselves in Kingston, Ontario (then part of Upper Canada), where her father was the pastor of St. Andrew's Church, and second principal of Queen's University (1846–1853).
 The couple's first child died in infancy; Agnes was born in 1837; and her brother, John Maule, in 1841.

 Apart from a brief stint at a boarding school in Montreal, Machar was educated by her father at home.
 By the age of ten Machar was studying Latin and Greek, instructed by her father and aided by his extensive library.
 Soon after she learned French, Greek and Italian.
 After her father’s death in 1863, she remained with her mother.